 Do painters need insurance?

+Self-employed painters need the right insurance.
+State laws, licensing regulations, and the contracts you sign with customers often require business insurance, so yes, professional painters need business insurance.
 The work of a painter has its risks, whether you’re a small painting business, a large painting operation with several employees, or a one-man painting contractor.
 If something happens and you don’t have the right insurance, a minor incident can easily turn into a large (and costly) problem.

-A painter’s work is physical, so naturally there are liabilities involved.
+A painter’s work is physical, so naturally there are risks involved.
 Getting the right coverage will help protect your painting business from risks like falls (from scaffolding or ladders), spilled paint (that could damage fine art or antique rugs), and many other unforeseen events.

 What types of insurance are best for painters?